Word order: Poetry

 Here SVO is changed to OSV to emphasize the object.

 Translation

-Differences in word order complicate translation and language education – in addition to changing the individual words, the order must also be changed.
-The area in Linguistics that is concerned with translation and education is language acquisition.
-The reordering of words can run into problems, however, when transcribing stories.
-Rhyme scheme can change, as well as the meaning behind the words.
+Differences in word order complicate translation and language education – in addition to changing individual words, the order must be changed.
+The area of linguistics that is concerned with translation and education is language acquisition.
+The reordering of words can cause problems when transcribing stories.
+Rhyme schemes can change, as well as the meaning behind the words.
 This can be especially problematic when translating poetry.